'Tis the Season to Save

 Helpful Tip: At the end of this season, see if you can find discount prices on things like decor and wrapping paper to use next year — talk about shopping ahead!

 You can create savings goals within digital banking that help you stay on track throughout the year and update you on your progress.
-Take note of how much you spend this year so you can set a future goal, and this time next year, you'll be holiday-ready.
+Take note of how much you spend this year so you can set a future goal.
+By this time next year, you'll be holiday-ready.

 Another great way to save small amounts throughout the year that's dedicated specifically for the holidays is with our Holiday Club Savings account1.
-It does all the work for you by automatically transferring your desired amount throughout the year and earns dividends on any balance.
-Come November, you're able to withdraw what you've saved and start celebrating.
+It does the work for you by automatically transferring your desired amount throughout the year and dividends are compounded monthly.
+Come next November, you're able to withdraw what you've saved and start celebrating.

 Happy Holidays!

 1 Minimum balance of $10 to open and minimum deposit of $10 per month required.
-No fees for withdrawal any time during the year.
+Withdrawals prior to November 1 may reduce earnings.